Jusas/astrometry-api-lite/readme.md

 ### Install as service

+If you're running this on native Linux (ie. NOT Windows 10 Subsystem for Linux) you can install this as a service.
 This will depend on what your Linux distro is of course, but here's an example how to do it in Ubuntu:

 In this repo you can find the files:
 - astrometry-api-lite.service
 - astrometry-api-lite-manager.service

 Modify the `WorkingDirectory` and `ExecStart` directories to match your installation directory.
 Also make sure the `User` is set to the user you wish to run the service with (and that user should also have the proper rights to the installation directory).
-Then copy the files under /etc/systemd/system:
+Then copy the files under /etc/systemd/system, enable the services and start them:

 ```
 sudo cp astrometry-api-lite*.service /etc/systemd/system